-Many women seeking breast reconstruction prefer to use their body’s own natural tissue rather than reconstructing the breasts with implants.
+Many women seeking breast reconstruction in Houston and Cypress, TX, prefer to use their body’s own natural tissue rather than reconstructing the breasts with implants.
 During DIEP flap reconstruction, tissue from the abdomen is used to reform and reshape the breasts, resulting in a natural look and feel.

 Why Consider DIEP Flap Reconstruction?

-Many women choose DEIP flap reconstruction to reform the breasts after a mastectomy because the tissue from their own bodies helps create a very natural-feeling breast.
+Many breast reconstruction patients choose DEIP flap reconstruction to reform the breasts after a mastectomy because the tissue from their own bodies helps create a very natural-feeling breast.
 Some of the best candidates for DIEP flap reconstruction include:

 - Women with naturally voluptuous breasts